aiidateam/aiida-core/docs/source/get_started/computers.rst

    * **shebang line** This is the first line in the beginning of the submission script.
      The default is ``#!/bin/bash``.
-You can change this in order, for example, to add options, as for example the -l option.
+You can change this in order, for example, to add options, such as the ``-l`` flag.
 Note that AiiDA only supports bash at this point!

    * **Work directory on the computer**: The absolute path of the directory on the remote computer where AiiDA will run the calculations